 Lubar marketing faculty have strength across a broad array of marketing specialties, including consumer behavior, internet marketing strategies, promotion and advertising, customer relationship management, and branding.
 With educational backgrounds in marketing, engineering, statistics, supply chain management, psychology, and international business, as well as corporate marketing experience, the group offers an extensive range of knowledge.

-We’re excited to have you join the Lubar School of Business and we hope the following information will be useful as you start the application process for Graduate School.
+We’re excited to have you join the Lubar College of Business and we hope the following information will be useful as you start the application process for Graduate School.

 We will carefully consider all elements in your application file as we determine if you will be a good fit for our graduate programs.
 However, meeting the minimum requirements does not guarantee admission.